Kamianets-Podilskyi Castle: Continuous attacks by invaders

 During the mid-14th to mid-15th centuries, Kamianets-Podilskyi Castle was located on one of the main frontiers of the Polish–Lithuanian Commonwealth.
 From 1434 until its annexation by the Russian Empire in 1793, the castle played a major role in the defense against the oncoming Cossack, Ottoman, and Tatar invasions; from the 15th through 17th centuries, the castle was attacked by Tatar hordes a total of 51 times.
 The Tatar invasions of 1448, 1451, 1509, and 1528, as well as the Ottoman siege of 1533, caused damage to both the castle and the city but all of these invasions were successfully repelled.

 Kamianets-Podilskyi Castle played an important role during the Khmelnytsky Uprising between 1648 and 1654, when the Zaporozhian Cossacks led by Hetman Bohdan Khmelnytsky, allied themselves with the Crimean Tatars and the local Ukrainian peasantry against the Polish–Lithuanian Commonwealth's army and militia.
 During the uprising, the castle was unsuccessfully besieged by local Cossacks and insurgents led by Commander Maksym Kryvonis.
-In 1651, the castle was then subject to another Cossack siege led by Hetman Ivan Bohun, before an unexpected counterattack by Polish insurgents under commanders Aleksandrenka and Chuika re-established the Polish presence in the area and relieved the siege.
+In 1651, the castle was then subject to another Cossack siege led by otaman Ivan Bohun, before an unexpected counterattack by Polish insurgents under commanders Aleksandrenka and Chuika re-established the Polish presence in the area and relieved the siege.
 A 60,000 force army led by Khmelnytsky himself reasserted Cossack control over the castle in 1652.
 Just one year later, the castle was attacked yet again, this time by a 40,000 strong Crimean Tatar horde.

 Ustym Karmaliuk.
 Vasily Tropinin, c.
 1820s oil on canvas.
 State Tretyakov Gallery, Moscow.

 In the beginning of August 1672, a 300,000 Ottoman force led by Sultan Mehmed IV and a 40,000 combined force of Tatars and Cossacks led by Hetman Petro Doroshenko laid siege to the castle.
 After conducting negotiations with their attackers, the city's leaders surrendered control of the fortress to the Ottomans on August 18.
 The castle plays an important role in a novel by Henryk Sienkiewicz, "Pan Wołodyjowski," as during the siege in that fictional novel, in a sign of protest, the fortress's Commandant Michał Wołodyjowski (fictional character) and Major Ketling (fictional character) blew up the castle's remaining gunpowder, killing themselves along with 800 defenders.
 For 27 years after the attack, the fortress served as the base of Ottoman rule in Podolia.
 The 1699 Karlov Peace Treaty saw the return of Polish control over the area after the Ottoman Empire ceded its control in the area.